 Dividends and Stock Splits

-For most of Warren Buffett Invests Like a Girl, author Louann Lofton applies the eight female characteristics to Buffett's record and showing how he has benefited.
+For most of the book, author Louann Lofton applies the eight female characteristics to Buffett's record and showing how he has benefited.
 The examples she uses are strong and very instructive, and I think they will help most readers.

 One of the key characteristics deals with ignoring peer pressure, and she points out Buffett's criticism of two actions that Wall Street loves: paying dividends and stock splits.